 Applicants to the Visual Studies Program are encouraged to submit an example of a written history assignment.

 CCA prefers undergraduate portfolios submitted as a series of digital images and recognizes three types of portfolios for submission: online, mail, or as application attachments.

 Portfolios will not be returned.
 Although every precaution is taken to protect portfolios, the college cannot be held responsible for loss or damage.

 Applicants may submit their portfolio for review using SlideRoom.
 The digital platform allows you to create an inventory of your best work, which includes title, date, medium, dimensions, and notes.

 Both still and video works can be uploaded.
-Applicants can upload images to SlideRoom, then view and rearrange their work until the final submission is made.
+Applicants can upload up to 20 images to SlideRoom (minimum 10 images), then view and rearrange their work until the final submission is made.
 Each portfolio submission has a $10 fee.
-(SlideRoom allows you to upload up to 20 images.)

 (Please note, no changes to your portfolio can be made following final submission.)